Lontronix/Relog-Documentation/Relog FAQ.md

 ## Can I Import my data from other apps?

 Yep, I even have a few pre-made Shortcuts for commonly requested apps.
 Let me know if you run into any issue using any of them!

 If you are using an app that isn't listed here, feel free to reach out and I can make a shortcut for you.
 If you are feeling adventurous you can also make your own Shortcut.

+### Prerequisites

-Before using any of these, be sure to enable `Allow Sharing Large Amounts of Data` which can be found in `Settings.App < Shortcuts < Advanced`.
-Without doing this, the import might fail depending on how large your dataset is.
+* Enable `Allow Sharing Large Amounts of Data` which can be found in `Settings.App < Shortcuts < Advanced`
+* Create an export of any existing data in Relog (`Relog Settings < Manage Your Data < Export Your Data`)

-If an partially fails, you can clear the data in Relog by navigating to the Settings Tab, scrolling to "Manage Your Data" and selecting "Delete All Data".
+If import partially fails, you can clear the data in Relog by navigating to the Settings Tab, scrolling to "Manage Your Data" and selecting "Delete All Data".

-You will also want to keep the Shortcuts app open while running the import Shortcut.

 | App                                                               | Shortcut                                                                           | Notes                             |
 | ---------------------------------------------------------------- | ----------------------------------------------------------------------------------- | --------------------------------- |